fjavierm/ceh/08-Sniffing/README.md

 An important fact to know is that port security capabilities are dependant on the platform meaning that different switch manufacturers have different capabilities.

 The second way to mitigate sniffing is through the use of static ARP entries.
-Static ARP entries are permanent entries that won’t time out from the ARP cache.
+Static ARP entries are permanent entries that will not time out from the ARP cache.
 This method does have a drawback though.
 Administrators have to create new entries on every host on the network every time a new host is connected, or when a network card is replaced.

 The final method of defence is through detection.
 Intrusion detection systems can be configured to listen for high amounts of ARP traffic.
 There are also tools specifically designed to listen for ARP replies on networks.
 This method is prone to reporting false positives though.
 It should be remembered that detection is always an important step in mitigation.